Aniruddha8787/weatherinfo/README.md

 - Create a new branch for your feature
 - Make the necessary changes and commit
 - Raise a pull request

-## License
-- The project is licensed under the MIT License.